-All cash, assets, and investment securities purchased by the City of Sanibel or held as collateral on investments shall be delivered versus the payment of funds and held in safekeeping by a qualified bank, or some other financial institution designated as custodian.
-The custodian will be selected by the City.
-The custodian will not be utilized to buy or sell investments for the City.
-All securities held as collateral will be held free and clear of any lien, and also shall be held by a third party custodian.
-The investments held by the custodian must be reconciled monthly to the City's general ledger.

-All securities purchased by the City will be held by a third party custodian and no withdrawal of such securities may be made by anyone except the City Manager or the Finance Director.

-The City Manager or Finance Director will execute all third party custodial agreements with the City's banks and public depositories.
-Such an agreement will include letters of authority from the City Manager or Finance Director as to the responsibilities of each party, notification of security purchases, sale, delivery, safekeeping and transaction agreements and wire transfers, safekeeping and transaction costs, and - procedures in the event of wire failure.
+- (a) All cash, assets, and investment securities purchased by the City of Sanibel or held as collateral on investments shall be delivered versus the payment of funds and held in safekeeping by a qualified bank, or some other financial institution designated as custodian.
+The custodian will be selected by the city.
+The custodian will not be utilized to buy or sell investments for the city.
+All securities held as collateral will be held free and clear of any lien, and also shall be held by a third-party custodian.
+The investments held by the custodian must be reconciled monthly to the city's general ledger. - (b) All securities purchased by the city will be held by a third-party custodian and no withdrawal of such securities may be made by anyone except the city manager or the finance director chief financial officer of the city. - (c) The city manager or finance director chief financial officer of the city will execute all third-party custodial agreements with the city's banks and public depositories.
+Such an agreement will include letters of authority from the city manager or finance director chief financial officer of the city as to the responsibilities of each party, notification of security purchases, sale, delivery, safekeeping and transaction agreements and wire transfers, safekeeping and transaction costs and procedures in the event of wire failure.

-Any funds invested in a certificate of deposit from a qualified public depository may be collateralized by any of the securities listed in Sections 280.13 and 280.14 of the Florida Statutes.
-The list of qualified depositories, agreeing to the provisions in Chapter 136 of the Florida Statutes, is available upon request from the Department of Insurance and Treasurer of the State of Florida.
+(d) Any funds invested in a certificate of deposit from a qualified public depository may be collateralized by any of the securities listed in F.S. §§ 280.13 and 280.14.
+The list of qualified depositories, agreeing to the provisions in F.S.
+Ch.
+136, is available upon request from the Department of Insurance and Treasurer of the State of Florida.

-This section does not apply to the Local Government Surplus Funds Trust Fund.
+This section does not apply to the local government surplus funds trust fund.